oviaseshadri/SolarPay/README.md

-CHAINCART
+Solar Pay

-ChainCart is a revolutionary shopping experience that brings the convenience of decentralized technology to your fingertips.
-With ChainCart, you can streamline your shopping experience and enjoy seamless transactions across multiple blockchain networks.
+SolarPay is a revolutionary payment experience that brings the convenience of decentralized technology to your fingertips.
+With SolarPay, you can streamline your utility bill payments experience and enjoy seamless transactions across multiple blockchain networks.

 FEATURES

-Decentralized Shopping: Shop with confidence knowing that your transactions are securely processed on various blockchain networks.

-Barcode Scanning: Effortlessly add items to your cart by scanning their barcodes using your smartphone camera.

-Global Product Database: Access a comprehensive database of products from around the world, ensuring you find exactly what you need.

-Secure Payments: Finalize your purchases securely using blockchain technology, protecting your financial information from unauthorized access.
+Pay Utility bills seamlessly and in a decentralised way from you mobile.
+You consumption data is directly stored on chain with no middle man involved

 DEPLOYMENT CONTRACT ADDRESSES:

-ChainCart has been deployed on the following blockchain networks:
+Solar Pay has been deployed on the following blockchain networks:

 Chiliz Deployment Contract Address:   0x7De3D9e136ba817cB98AB41A9420C21804321bf3